Skip to content

 Specifications

-The NodeZero virtual machine comes pre-configured to use these resources:
+The NodeZero host virtual machine comes pre-configured to use these resources:

 • 2 x CPUs